Use regex validation in FormItem

 Key points

-regexInvalidSeverity controls submission blocking: "error" (default) blocks form submission. "warning" shows the message but still allows submission. "info" shows informational text; "valid" shows a success indicator.
+regexInvalidSeverity controls submission blocking: "error" (default) blocks form submission. "warning" shows the message and lets the user proceed after confirming the warning dialog. "info" shows informational text; "valid" shows a success indicator.
 This applies to every validation type — lengthInvalidSeverity, rangeInvalidSeverity, and patternInvalidSeverity follow the same pattern.

 regexInvalidMessage customizes the error text: Set a plain-language message explaining what the pattern expects.
 Without it, a generic "Invalid value" message is shown.
 Combine it with regexInvalidSeverity="warning" for non-blocking hints.